'Turning mourning into dancing': Festival to remember Floyd - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — The intersection where George Floyd took his final breaths was to be transformed Tuesday into an outdoor festival on the one-year anniversary of his death, with food, children’s activities and a long list of musical performers.
+MINNEAPOLIS (AP) — The intersection where George Floyd took his final breaths is to be transformed Tuesday into an outdoor festival on the anniversary of his death, with food, children’s activities and a long list of musical performers.

 “We’re going to be turning mourning into dancing,” rapper Nur-D tweeted.
 “We’re going to be celebrating 365 days of strength in the face of injustice.”